nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <br>

-> - If a task does not have any information in the specified field previously, the new information will be added to the field instead. <br><br>
-> - You can clear a task's field (except task name) by inputting the field prefix without any succeeding information.<br>
+> - Clear a task's field (except task name) by inputting the right prefix only.<br>

 <br>

 #### Example:

-You have just added this task to ezDo at index 1 with the Add command:
+This task has just been added at index 1 with the Add command:

  **`add Buy milk p/1 t/NTUC`**<br>

 You can now edit the task in several ways:<br>

-* You wish to change the task name:
+* Change the task name:
 **`edit 1 Buy milk and cereal`** <br><br>
-* You wish to change the task's priority to 3:
+* Change the task's priority to 3:
 **`e 1 p/3`** <br><br>
-* You wish to add a due date:
+* Add a due date:
 **`edit 1 d/05/07/2017`**<br><br>
-* You wish to remove a task's tag:
+* Remove a task's tag:
 **`edit 1 d/05/07/2017`**<br>

 <br>

-### 3. Marking a task as done: `done / d`
+### 3.3 Marking a task as done: `done / d`
 ---
 _**Marks the task at a specified index as done.**_<br>